dotnet-outdated/dotnet-outdated/README.md

 You can also specify how many levels deep it should analyze transitive dependencies with the `-td|--transitive-depth` option.
 You can pass an integer value for this option (the default value is `1`).

 **Be careful with these options!**.
 If you try and analyze dependencies too many levels deep, the analysis can take a very long time.

+## Auto-references

+Before version 1.2 of **dotnet-outdated**, it used to include automatically references packages in the output.
+The automatically referenced packages are typically your framework packages, such as `Microsoft.NETCore.App` or `NETStandard.Library`.
+It does not make sense reporting on these as outdated since you should target a new framework to have these updated.

+From version 1.2, if you want these packages reported, you can pass the `-i|--include-auto-references` option.
+These packages will also be denoted with the text **[A]** appearing in the output after the package name.